Data-Science-Community-SRM/Super-Color/README.md

 ## Functionality
 - It works on the concept of Autoencoders.
-This approach was introduced by Richard Zhang in his paper ([Colorful Image Colorization](https://arxiv.org/abs/1603.08511)).
+This approach was introduced by Richard Zhang in his paper [Colorful Image Colorization](https://arxiv.org/abs/1603.08511).
 These autoencoders cleverly store the important details of a big image into a small space and then try to recreate this image in color.
 We penalize the autoencoder when it doesn't do a good job until it begins to get it right.

 Feel free to head to our [webapp](https://share.streamlit.io/data-science-community-srm/image-recolorization) and explore it for yourself.